felselva/mathc/README.md

 # Vectors

-All vectors (2D, 3D and quaternions ) use the same structure type `struct vec`.
+All vectors (2D, 3D and quaternions) use the same structure type `struct vec`.
+The `z` component is still useful for 2D vectors, as it is used by OpenGL for depth testing.
+This means the only extra component on 2D and 3D vectors is the `w` component, which is used by quaternions.

 Examples: